 Bone meal, like blood meal, is a dried powder used for organic fertilizers, rather than potentially harmful chemicals.
 It is used mainly as a source of phosphorus, which is particularly helpful for bulbous plants.
 It was once used as a calcium supplement because it is also rich in that element.
-It works to repel herbivores because the scent makes them believe there may be a nearby predator.
+Bone meal readily absorbs liquids and serves to extend product material allowing for even disbursal.

 Eggs, especially rotten eggs, have long been used to repel deer, rabbits and other herbivores.
 Unfortunately, when used alone, they repel people too.

-Fish oil is commonly used today as a supplement and to treat a wide variety of medical conditions from depression to heart disease.
-It has high concentrations of Omega fatty acids, providing numerous health benefits and minimal negative effects, but it has a very distinct smell.
+Fish oil is commonly used today as a dietary supplement and to treat a wide variety of medical conditions from depression to heart disease.
+It has high concentrations of Omega fatty acids, providing numerous health benefits and minimal negative effects.
 It has long been used medicinally in parts of the world where fishing was common to treat everything from minor pain to memory loss.
 Fish oil was also once used as the main base of many paints, but has now been replaced by chemicals.
-We use it for its repelling properties and so our products won't wash off in the rain.
+Fish oil is very sticky and we add it to our products to make them rain-resistant.

 Meat meal, like blood meal, has high amounts of phosphorus making it a good organic fertilizer.
-The scent repels herbivorous animals.
 Meat meals are used in dog and cat foods.
 Meat meal readily absorbs liquids and serves to extend product material allowing for even disbursal.

 Molasses is a by-product of making sugar cane into sugar.
 It gets its name from mel, the Latin word for sugar.
 It is a common ingredient in baking, especially gingerbread cookies.
 It is also used in dark stouts and ales, and can be fermented into rum.
 It can be used as a chelating agent to remove rust.
 As a fertilizer, it can be added to soil to promote microbial activity to enhance flower blooming and fruit enhancing.

-Paprika is made from grinding up dried bell peppers and is most often used as a seasoning or garnish.
+Paprika is made from grinding up dried sweet bell peppers and is most often used as a coloring agent, garnish or seasoning.
 Christopher Columbus is thought to have brought the spice to Europe where it eventually migrated to Hungary where it is renowned and used frequently.
-Several herbivores are repelled by paprika.

 Silica gel is actually a solid, contrary to its name.
 It is usually granular or beaded.
 It is most commonly encountered in packaging to control humidity to avoid degradation.
 It was patented in 1919 by Walter A. Patrick and was used in World War I to absorb vapors in gas mask canisters.
 In World War II it kept penicillin dry and protected military equipment.
 Diatomaceous earth is crystalline-free silica often used in cat litter and agriculture as an acceptable organic livestock feed.